JonasSoerensen/CV/north/cv.typ

     ..section[EXPERIENCE][
         #entry(title[Chief technical director] + [\ _*AxVac* | Copenhagen, Denmark_], [*2020-2024*])

         AxVac, once near bankruptcy, became a key supplier to major fiberglass manufacturers like _Vestas_ and _Siemens Gamesa_, reaching 2.9 million € in annual revenue before its acquisition.
-This success was driven by the Coat Weight Control (CWC) system, which reduced construction flaws by up to 90%.
+The primary driver of this success was the elimination of up to 90% of production defects through the invention of the Coat Weight Control (CWC) system, an advanced image detection system of which I the lead designer and developer.

         #entry(title[Software developer] + [\ _*Inniti* | Copenhagen, Denmark_], [*2021-2022*])